hchen626/python/README.md

 # python
-Taking a Python course at edX
+Taking Python courses at edX

+## Additional notes
+Also took courses at CFI